mirarrararri/mirarrararri/README.md

-# Welcome Aboard, Im Meralyn👋
+# Welcome aboard!, I'm Meralyn👋

 ABOUT ME:
 - 2nd Year BSIT student at Polytechnic University of the Philippines